Committees of the Division

 Committee on Diversity, Equity, and Inclusion (Am 28 May 98)(Am 21 Nov 06)(Am 26 Feb 19)

-This committee consists of eight members of the Division, including, the Associate Vice Chancellor and Chef Diversity Officer as non-voting ex-officio.
+This committee consists of eight members of the Division, including, the Associate Vice Chancellor and Chief Diversity Officer as non-voting ex-officio.
 (Am 23 May 17)(EC 30 Nov 21)

 This committee represents the Division on all matters of diversity, equity, and Inclusion at UCR.
 It monitors the campus for discriminatory employment practices, retention, and for issues involving diversity and campus climate, and, at its discretion, makes recommendations for improvement in specific practices and general policy.
 It further serves as a liaison between individuals having concerns related to diversity, equity, and inclusion at UCR and the Division, providing, at its discretion, advice and guidance when requested.
 (En 23 May 73)(Am 28 May 98)(Am 23 May 17)(Am 26 Feb 19)